MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 ## Required tests

-The following tests are required for OEM package validation:
+The following tests are required to be run, in the order specified, for OEM package validation:

 - Step 1 - Monthly AzureStack Update Verification
 - Step 2 - OEM Extension Package Verification